 - The Florida Keys

+We will start with this list of best places to visit in November with one of our favorite countries!
 November marks the end of Thailand’s rainy season, and many destinations, such as Phuket, Bangkok, Khao Lak, and Chiang Mai, have ideal weather.
 This is a great time to visit the Northern stretches of the country.
 It’s a great time to snorkel around Phuket, lay on the beaches of Khao Lak, or enjoy the jungle mountains.
-Destination choice is key though, as the Lower Gulf (Ko Samui, Ko Phangan, and Ko Tao) are pretty rainy in November.
+Destination choice is key, though, as the Lower Gulf (Ko Samui, Ko Phangan, and Ko Tao) are pretty rainy in November.